The following is a short summary of Drum Point, its procedures and history.

 Drum Point is a community of natural beauty bounded by the Patuxent River, Chesapeake Bay, and Mill Creek.
-Originally established in the late 1940’s as a summer destination, it has since grown into a year-round community of approximately 800 homes.
+Originally established in the late 1940’s as a summer destination, it has since grown into a year-round community of approximately 947 homes.
 The development of Drum Point, and several other older communities in Calvert County, is not typical of most subdivisions; and as a result, potential property buyers need to be aware of certain facts regarding Drum Point management and infrastructure.
-Following is a list of some of those facts:

-The Drum Point Property Owners’ Association (DPPOA) is the officially chartered organization that, not only owns and operates common property in Drum Point but, interfaces with Federal, State, and County governments, other communities, other organizations, and citizens regarding common issues affecting the Drum Point community.
-The legal documents used by the DPPOA to manage Drum Point can be found elsewhere on this site under the "Corporate Documents" navigation link at the top of this page.
+The Drum Point Property Owners’ Association (DPPOA) is the officially chartered organization that not only owns and operates common property in Drum Point but also interfaces with Federal, State, and County governments, other communities, other organizations, and citizens regarding common issues affecting the Drum Point community.
+The legal documents used by the DPPOA to manage Drum Point can be found on this site under the “Corporate Documents” navigation link at the top of the homepage.

 The Association office sends bills to all owners in late January, with all fees mandatory and due by March 1 of each year.
 The fees that are due each March 1 post to the next fiscal year, which begins July 1 and ends June 30.
 Fees are billed and due ahead of each fiscal year in order to maintain voting rights throughout each fiscal year.
 The funding required, to operate and maintain Drum Point, is collected as follows:

 The Board of Directors holds meetings monthly, usually on the first Tuesday of each month.
-These meetings are open to Drum Point property owners.
-A second meeting is held on an as-needed basis.
-While all owners are welcome to attend, if one wishes to address the Board about a particular subject, notification should be provided 48 hours in advance, along with a brief summary of the subject, in order to be placed on the agenda.
-A Public Comment period is held before and after each meeting (no notice is required to speak during this two-minute period).
-The agenda for each Board meeting is posted on the website the Friday prior to the meeting.
-The DPPOA holds four General Membership meetings per year; in March, June, September, and December, with the agenda posted prior to the meeting.
-The December and March meetings are held on Saturday mornings, beginning at 10:00 a.m.
-The June and September meetings are held on Wednesday evenings, beginning at 7:00 p.m.
-The date of each meeting is posted on the homepage of this website.
-All meetings are held at the Drum Point Clubhouse, in accordance with Robert’s Rules of Order.
+These meetings are open to all property owners and are posted on this website, along with the agenda, the previous Friday.
+While all owners are welcome to attend, if one wishes to address the Board about a particular subject, notification should be provided at least 48 hours in advance, along with a brief summary of the subject, in order to be placed on the agenda.
+A Public Comment period is held before and after each meeting (no notice is required to speak during the two-minute public comment period).